 Formaldehyde – 70% of sheet manufacturers put formaldehyde in their materials.
 Why? for wrinkles.
-So don’t buy wrinkle free, non iron or permanent press sheets.
+So don’t buy wrinkle-free, non-iron or permanent press sheets.
 Azo dyes – Azo is a chemical that has been banned in Europe but still allowed in the US.
-So make sure to buy bedding that promotes NO Azo on its packaging.
-If not, its most likely still being used./Our body is continually absorbing substances through our skin and lungs, even when sleeping.
+So make sure to buy eco-friendly bedding that promotes NO Azo on its packaging.
+If not, it’s most likely still being used.
+Our body is continually absorbing substances through our skin and lungs, even when sleeping.
 So the materials we surround ourselves with have a direct impact on our mental and physical health.
-So, what bedding should you get you ask?/
+So, what bedding should you get you to ask?